MET workshops

 Description: Michael will start by briefly discussing the links between language, culture and food with particular reference to Italy, and why they are so important.

-Participants will then take an analytical and critical look at some material from menus and cookbooks.
+Participants will then take an analytical and critical look at some material from restaurant menus.
 The examples used refer to Italian cuisine, partly because it is so well known internationally and partly because this is the food the facilitator is most familiar with.
 They will mostly be in English, although some Italian will inevitably creep in.
+This workshop was first run at METM22 and most of the content will be the same, though the portion sizes have been adjusted for this iteration.

 Audience: The session is aimed at translators with or without prior experience of food translation, irrespective of the language pair.
-Participants are actively encouraged to recount their own examples, either to support the tips that emerge during the workshop or to explain why they might not be applicable to their target/source culture and cuisine.
+Participants are actively encouraged to share their own experiences with examples, either to support the tips that emerge during the workshop or to explain why they might not be applicable to their target/source culture and cuisine.

 Outcome: Participants should come away with a clear notion of the type of problems food translation poses and some ideas on how to tackle them.